 The Periodical Cicada is long believed to be the oldest insect species in the animal kingdom.
 There are three species that live for 17 years — M. septendecim, M. cassinii and M. septendecula.
 Or maybe I can better say: they emerge every 17 years.
 Millions of them in a single night.

 Nearly all cicadas live for many years burrowed in the ground as larvae.
 They have a synchronized life where they all emerge at once.
 They will climb the trees with millions together.
 There they will have their final moult into a winged adult, and have a short adult life where they breed and lay eggs.
 Then, for 13 years or 17 years (depending on the species), they live as larvae again until the next time they emerge all at once.

-The video below shows how this strange natural event looks like.
+The video below shows what this strange natural event looks like.
 But what is the purpose of this lifestyle?
 It is still not fully understood why these cicadas emerge at the same time with such a long time between the events.

 Sleeping Chironomid (Polypedilum vanderplanki): 17 years

 This particular animal can survive complete desiccation.
 They live in small pools in Africa, where the pools dry up during drought.
-But these can revive after water becomes available again with the next rain.
+But these can revive after the water becomes available again with the next rain.
 Well, you might think that this is not that special.
-But they can even survive desiccation for 17 years, and still revive!
+But they can even survive desiccation for 17 years, and still, revive!

 - It survived 18 months of exposure to outer space.